Looking to learn WordPress?

 Installing plugins

 WordPress plugins are like apps that add new features and functionality to your site.
 There are thousands of free and premium plugins available, so you can choose ones that add the features you need.
-For example, you might install a plugin for social media sharing, search engine optimization, or e-commerce functionality.

 Read our tutorials on WordPress plugins: